Perfect 4 Day London Itinerary for First-Timers: How to Spend 4 Days in London

-It’s my absolute favorite spot for afternoon tea in London!
+Kensington Palace Pavilion is my favorite spot for afternoon tea in London!
+It’s located just next door to Kensington Palace, so you can stroll through the palace gardens, or take a tour after your tea service if you like.
 Make sure that you make a reservation in advance.

 No 4 day London itinerary would be complete without a visit to the British Museum.

-So plan on spending the last few hours of the afternoon at the British Museum, another must-see for first-timers in London.
+So plan on spending the last few hours of the afternoon at this museum, another must-see if you’re visiting London.

-For dinner on Day 2, you can’t go wrong with Sketch!
+For dinner on Day 2, you can’t go wrong with Sketch for delicious food and an amazing ambiance.
 The decor, including egg-shaped toilets (!) is a must-see.

-Start off your third day in London by checking out some of the city’s most iconic sights: Big Ben, Parliament, and Westminster Abbey.
+Start off the next day of this 4 day London itinerary by checking out some of the most iconic sights in London’s West End: Big Ben, Parliament, and Westminster Abbey.
 For first time visitors to London, these are a must!

 Walk over to next door Big Ben and the House of Parliament.
 Fun fact: Big Ben isn’t the name of the tower – it’s actually the name of the bell that’s inside the tower!
 Now you know.